US Army Health Clinic

 The Schofield Barracks Army Hearing Program/Audiology Clinic’s mission is to prevent permanent noise-induced hearing loss through education and early detection of hearing problems.
 The clinic provides comprehensive audiological evaluations for hearing and ear disorders for all eligible individuals and makes appropriate referrals to correct and/or prevent hearing disorders and associated diseases.

-On a referral basis only, the clinic sees all categories of patients 6 months of age and older.
+On a referral basis only, the clinic sees all categories of patients 2 through 65 years old.
 Active duty members receive first priority.

 HOURS OF OPERATION